Coronal leakage – A cause of root canal treatment failure. –

 Coronal leakage: What is it?

-Dentists, especially endodontists, have become increasingly aware of a process termed “coronal leakage.”
-This phenomenon involves the situation where oral bacteria and debris find a way of leaking into and recontaminating and infecting the interior of a tooth that has previously had root canal therapy.
+It involves a situation where oral fluids (along with the bacteria and debris they contain) find a way of leaking into and subsequently recontaminating and infecting the interior of a tooth that has previously had root canal therapy.

-Coronal leakage leads to root canal treatment failure and associated symptoms.
-Once it has occurred, the tooth will require endodontic retreatment so to once again clean/disinfect and then reseal Procedure steps the tooth’s root canal system.
+The biological implications of coronal leakage are root canal treatment failure and dealing with the complications/symptoms that may accompany it (pain/swelling).
+Once it has occurred, the tooth will require endodontic retreatment to (once again) clean, disinfect, and then seal The procedure. the tooth’s root canal system.

 How is coronal leakage prevented?